-Their top priority is to address their business partners’ pain points directly rather than producing aimlessly.
+Their top priority is to address their business partners’ pain points.
 From the start, the two founders maintain close dialogues with partners from the finance and real estate industries in order to create an independent centre of competence for artificial intelligence and data analysis that is focused on customer needs.

 Their common goal is clear.
 They recruit data scientists and software developers.
 Their task: to develop secure, well-maintained and cutting-edge digital solutions for the real estate market.
 Stefan and Markus know that they will not accept any compromise when it comes to quality.
 Of course, they also need data engineers who produce, monitor and test the backbone of PriceHubble: the data, gathered from hundreds of sources.
 Again, quality comes first when it comes to the quality of the data streams.
 Stefan and Markus start off with a small team: one astrophysicist, one machine-learning expert and one part-time data analyst.
 The small group builds the foundation for the self-learning system, which collects vast volumes of information, analyses it and processes it to generate a precise forecast.

 Transparency for everyone